 (Extreme or what?!
 Although it didn’t seem like it in those days.)

-This also led to the other common superstition that a black cat crossing your path will bring you bad luck.
+These negative beliefs, back in the day, also led to the other common superstition that a black cat crossing your path will bring you bad luck…

 Ever wondered how that came about?
 And why that would even make sense?
 Well, during the Mediaeval times, people believed that witches could take on the form of a cat, and you wouldn’t want something like that crossing your path.